bitcointranscripts/bitcointranscripts/tabconf/2024/supercharging-transactions-with-async-payjoin.md

 [Audience]: 00:44:23

-Speaking of distribution of Pagejoin, have you considered pitching or creating modules for like BTCPay Server so that if a business is basically saying, hey, I'm already doing these transactions, let me just turn this on, then every single instance of BTCPay Server might be able to interact with this and have maximally efficient transactions.
+Speaking of distribution of Payjoin, have you considered pitching or creating modules for like BTCPay Server so that if a business is basically saying, hey, I'm already doing these transactions, let me just turn this on, then every single instance of BTCPay Server might be able to interact with this and have maximally efficient transactions.
 Any thoughts about this?

 Brandon Lucas: 00:44:52